Summer in Berrington's walled garden and pleasure grounds

 " We do help each other out"

 Our Garden Volunteer Clair Boyd said, ‘We do help each other out across the Orchard with pruning in January/February of each year.
 But for special projects but our last Head gardener allowed us to develop by following our interests and skills.’
 The plan follows a rotational planting system each year and successional sowing, with an emphasis on Companion planting as the Trust follows organic principles.

 The development of these gardens however is all thanks to the support of our visitors.
-Thanks to you all of the money we raise is going towards our ‘Walled Garden and Pleasure Grounds Restoration Project’, which is a new project designed to conserve and preserve these precious gardens.
+Thanks to you all of the money we raise is going towards the 'Berrington Garden Project’, which is a new project designed to conserve and preserve these precious gardens.

-The project is also hoping to develop this rare garden and reinstate it to how 'Capability' Brown intended.
+The project is also hoping to develop this rare garden and revive it.
 This is because it is both unique, due to Brown's designs of the shape of the garden, and it is in desperate need of conservation on the 300 year old bricks that make up the structure.
 Why not have a look at the visuals of how the project hopes to reinstate Berrington's eighteenth century layout and style.

 With all of this in mind, why not come along this summer to see all of the life that is happening here at Berrington?